ericwbailey/ericwbailey.website/source/published/i-love-my-slightly-smart-tiny-tv.md

 Getting this tiny, slightly smart TV made me realize how [disenchanted I’ve become by contemporary computing culture](https://stackoverflow.blog/2023/12/25/is-software-getting-worse/), and all of the [exhausting, extractive, exploitative bullshit that surrounds it](https://arstechnica.com/gadgets/2024/02/what-i-do-to-clean-up-a-clean-install-of-windows-11-23h2-and-edge/).

 A one and done transaction got me a device that does its job well—in fact, far better than it has any right to for its price.
-This threw into sharp relief how rare that is in the current, [bloom-off-the-rose](https://www.technologyreview.com/2022/10/21/1061260/innovation-technology-what-happened/) of Silicon Valley, [enshitified](https://www.theverge.com/2024/4/21/24063379/windows-11-ads-bing-edge-cruft) era of technology.
+This threw into sharp relief how rare that is in the current, [bloom-off-the-rose](https://www.technologyreview.com/2022/10/21/1061260/innovation-technology-what-happened/), [enshitified](https://www.theverge.com/2024/4/21/24063379/windows-11-ads-bing-edge-cruft) era of Silicon Valley.

-I’m not in the headspace that [requires a paranoid mind](https://ericwbailey.website/published/my-jeans-metadata-may-outlive-the-company-that-sold-them/), knowing it will need to search for, and archiving media in its best possible version on a local device.
+It also does not place me in the headspace that [requires a paranoid mind](https://ericwbailey.website/published/my-jeans-metadata-may-outlive-the-company-that-sold-them/).
+I won’t need to search for, and archive media in its best possible version on a local device.

 [Videos I copy](https://github.com/yt-dlp/yt-dlp) to the TinyTV won’t [disappear from the streaming service I pay for](https://www.youtube.com/watch?v=yvhv7bgmz64) one day without warning.
 They also won’t be sold off as part of some venture capital debt shell game, regardless of how much I enjoyed the content.

-Additionally, using it also does not make me feel like I’m helping [contribute to the pointless acceleration of our climate collapse by way of overhyped chatbots powered by theft](https://www.newyorker.com/news/daily-comment/the-obscene-energy-demands-of-ai).
+Additionally, using it does not make me feel like I’m helping [contribute to the pointless acceleration of our climate collapse by way of overhyped chatbots powered by theft](https://www.newyorker.com/news/daily-comment/the-obscene-energy-demands-of-ai).
 It also does not feel like I am indirectly helping to bolster the [meta-agendas of cryptofascists](https://theconversation.com/a-new-silicon-valley-manifesto-reveals-the-bleak-dangerous-philosophy-driving-the-tech-industry-216894).

 ## Good enough can be great

-I know I’m looking to more evoke a feeling than perfectly archive something I half-remember from my childhood.
+Touching back on not needing to archive, I know I’m looking to more evoke a feeling than perfectly archive something I half-remember from my childhood.

 I use whatever version of the video I can get my hands on, knowing it’ll be intentionally shrunk down, downsampled, and [demade](https://tvtropes.org/pmwiki/pmwiki.php/Main/VideogameDemake).
 And if I can’t find a source video, it’s fine.

-It’s all so liberating feeling.
+It feels so liberating.

 A small part of this is definitely because I’m wallowing in self-imposed nostalgia.
-There’s a self-imposed rule of sticking to content from the mid 80s to early 90s that I (mostly) stick to.
+There’s a rule I made up for myself of (mostly) sticking to content from the mid 80s to early 90s.
 This rule also ensures the content the TinyTV displays—and the experience it creates—matches its form factor.

 <p class="hide-visually">
   <a href="#whatchamacallit-commercial-video-description">